-Red Calcutta – or Kolkatta for the hard-core Bongs – is changing color.
-It is being painted Blue by Mamta Bannerjee, and with a vengeance.
-All the bridges, the road dividers, the bus stops and the the Government building are being given a new coat.
+Red Calcutta – or Kolkatta for the hard-core Bongs – changed its color in 2012.
+It was being painted Blue by Mamta Bannerjee, and with a vengeance.
+All the bridges, the road dividers, the bus stops and the Government building were given a new coat.

-Interestingly, in this city of highly sensitive citizenry, even the private apartment complexes are being directed to paint their exteriors blue in keeping with the new hues of the City of joy.
+Interestingly, in this city of the highly sensitive citizenry, even the private apartment complexes were directed to paint their exteriors blue in keeping with the new hues of the City of joy.
 Even when they are being asked to do so at their own expense!

-The Mayor of Calcutta – Sovan Chatterjee – sees this as an opportunity to differentiate Calcutta a bit.
+The Mayor of Calcutta – Sovan Chatterjee – saw this as an “opportunity to differentiate” Calcutta a bit.

 “If Jaipur is known as the pink city, Kolkata can also be known as a blue city.
 Under the direction of Mamata Banerjee we are using a uniform colour for Kolkata,”

 Btw, read how when she tried to punish the utterances of Jai Shree Ram, how the kids hit back with great creativity – Watch how kids in Bengal are hitting back at Mamata Bannerjee with #JaiShriRam memes